GrosvenorTechnology/OemAccessApi/documentation/GettingStarted/GettingStartedUnknownTokenDownload.md

 For this walk through we're going to use our OEM-Simulator application rather than a real controller as it's easier to get up and running, but the real controller will work the same.

-We shall be using our test server application as the server component of this setup, and we use Postman to load data into Postman.
+We shall be using our test server application as the server component of this set-up, and we use Postman to load data into Postman.

 Once the test server is running, we must tell it about the controller we intend to use.
 This is done by sending a POST request to